Key Learning Points

 By the way!
 If you’ve arrived at this page by clicking on ‘influenza’ somewhere, welcome!
 This site is about how Chinese medicine explains and treats disease, and this page is on a syndrome that is very like influenza.

 As a contagious disease attacks you, your body responds with symptoms.
-If your body responds to the pathogen with symptoms of damp heat, then this first response is said to be on the outside, because the disease has not gained a strong foothold inside you.
+If your body responds to the pathogen with symptoms of what in Chinese medicine is called ‘damp heat‘, then this first response is said to be on the outside, because the disease has not gained a strong foothold inside you.

 In the case of influenza, Western medicine considers it more a problem of the lungs.